Offering the most stable and versatile walkers and rollators on the market to provide the comfort you deserve.

-Located in Hanover, Maryland, Freedom Mobility proudly serves customers from Glen Burnie, Towson, Rockville, Annapolis, Owings Mills and throughout Central Maryland.
+Located in Hanover, Maryland, Freedom Mobility proudly serves customers from Glen Burnie, Towson, Rockville, Annapolis, Owings Mills, Central Maryland, D.C., and Northern Virginia.

 Choosing a New Walker or Rollator

 Rollators and walkers accomplish the same goals with slightly different methods.
 Both pieces of equipment offer four points of contact between the user and the ground.
-Both walking aids can be customized with attachments like a bag or basket in order for you to easily carry personal items with them when on the move.
+Both walking aids can be customized with attachments like a basket or oxygen holder in order for you to easily carry personal items with them when on the move.

 The big difference, however, between these two pieces of mobility equipment, is apparent from the names alone.
 Rollators rely on four wheels, whereas walkers rely on two wheels at the front and require the back legs of the equipment to be lifted slightly when moving around.